 PY020G/PY020N: Non-Cash employee income

 Domain/Area Income/Gross personal income, total and components at personal level

 Transmission type Regular

 Reference period Income reference period

 Unit All current household members aged 16 and over

 Mode of collection Personal interview (proxy as an exception for persons temporarily

 away or in incapacity) or registers

-Values 1 - 999999.99 Income (national currency)
+Values 1 - 99999999.99 Income (national currency)

 0 No income

 Flags See chapter 'INCOME FLAGS'

 Additional value allowed

 -4 Amount included in another component

+-2 Missing because the variable was not mandatory at that time

+(when PB010 < 2007, i.e. PB010=2003, 2004, 2005 or 2006)

-Gross non-cash employee income (PY020G): Refers to non-monetary income components which may be provided free or at reduced price to an employee as part of the employment package by an employer1.
+Gross non-cash employee income (PY020G): Refers to non-monetary income components which may be provided free or at reduced price to an employee as part of the employment package by an employer.